Codes of the West

 Help me ride it straight the whole way through.

-Harry Lauter as Clay Morgan in Tales of the Texas Rangers And when in the falling dusk I get that final call,
+And when in the falling dusk I get that final call,

 I do not care how many flowers they send,